jtp184/llamaste/README.md

 #    [" night", 4646]]
 # >

-# Generate based on token or text, providing a block will yield a string for each generated token
+# Generate based on token or text, returns a string.
+# Providing a block will yield a string for each generated token

 @model.call(token) { |tkn| print tkn }
-# => "It was a dark and stormy night, and I was on a plane headed for somewhere, but I didn’t know where."
+# => ", and I was on a plane headed for somewhere, but I didn’t know where."
 ```

 ## Contributing